microsoft/superbenchmark/docs/getting-started/run-superbench.md

 ## Deploy

+Leveraging `sb deploy` command, we can easily deploy SuperBench environment to all managed nodes.
-We need to deploy SuperBench environments to all managed nodes first, it will access all nodes, pull container image and prepare container.
+After running the following command, SuperBench will automatically access all nodes, pull container image and prepare container.

 ```bash
 sb deploy -f local.ini